GregCM/whrwthal/README.md

 whrwthal requires no internet connection, and therefore presents no threat to use on your own personal computer, laptop, or even plugged in at a public access computer such as a library.
 It communicates with no outside program, and requires no additional input beyond initial installation.

 # Installation
-whrwthal works runs on Windows, MacOS, and Linux.
+whrwthal runs on Windows, MacOS, and Linux.
 If you are running on MicroSoft Windows, you will likely need to install Python.
 You can check if you have Python3 already by typing

 "python --version"